December 4, 2024

 1. Podcasts: Pre-recorded podcasts covering various topics, from compliance training to leadership development, are easily accessible to employees at any time.

-2. Audio Books: Educational audiobooks on subjects ranging from business management to personal development can be provided to employees as part of a continuous learning culture.
+2. Audiobooks: Educational audiobooks on subjects ranging from business management to personal development can be provided to employees as part of a continuous learning culture.

 3. Voice-Enabled Platforms: AI-driven voice platforms, like virtual assistants or chatbots, are becoming more prevalent in delivering interactive audio learning experiences.